The location of Odell Beckham Jr's next NFL stop remains one of the most intriguing stories yet to emerge from free agency.

 Beckham Jr. is ready to make his long-awaited comeback after the ACL injury he sustained in the NFL Championship Game last year forced him to sit out the entire 2022 season.

-The Buffalo Bills, 9/2 to win the AFC title, were among his reported suitors last summer when he was going through his rehabilitation with former Rams teammate Von Miller actively campaigning for a deal to be brokered.
+The Buffalo Bills were among his reported suitors last summer when he was going through his rehabilitation with former Rams teammate Von Miller actively campaigning for a deal to be brokered.

 He held a private workout for over a dozen of teams, including the Bills, last week in Arizona to show off his readiness for a return.